 Hindi and English are the official languages, 21 other languages are recognised.

 Monsoon period (July to September), hot dry period (April to June); Northern India is subject to stronger seasonal climates.

 230 volt alternating current, 50 hertz.
 An adapter is necessary.

 The time difference to the UK is UTC +5.5 hours.
 Daylight saving time is not observed.

 The dialling code for long-distance calls from the UK to India is 0091.
 Dial 0044 and drop the 0 from the local code when calling the UK from India.

-Gourmet package: This package includes comfortable halfboard, i.e. 11x sumptuous dinner for only £139 per person.
+Gourmet package: The package includes comfortable half-board, i.e. 11× delicious dinner: only £149* per person

 Travellers are advised to stay away from large crowds of people, to exercise particular vigilance and stay informed of current events immediately prior to and during the trip.
 Instructions provided by local authorities must be followed.
 The risk of foreign travellers becoming victims of violent crime is quite low in India‘s tourist areas.
 Nevertheless, travellers should always be careful.
 Consideration should be taken of the fact that tourists – especially in Rajasthan and Goa – have repeatedly fallen prey to well-organised con artists offering lucrative deals with precious stones, for example.

 The possession of drugs is severely punishable in India.
 Different regulations concerning the purchase and consumption of alcohol apply in individual Indian states.
 In most states, for example, alcohol is only permissible for medical purposes.
 Penalties can be very severe.
 Travellers are advised to obtain information on the applicable regulations governing the purchase and consumption of alcohol in the respective states.
 Same-sex partnerships are no more punishable since 2018.
 Same-sex partners are nevertheless advised to behave inconspicuously in public.